adamwpryor/consulting_doc_builder/README.md

 - **Foundation Model:** GPT 4.1
 - This series contains bots focused on document creation.
 - **`101`**: Contains the `PryorConsultingProjectCharterBuilder` bot and all of its assets, including instruction files and knowledge base documents (`CostStrategy.pdf`, etc.).
+- **`102`**: Contains the `PryorConsultingSOWBuilder` bot, which transforms an approved Project Charter into a final, binding Statement of Work.

 ### `200` Series - Meeting Analysis